 If you use an "IR repeating system" Check the emitter and sensor are still in place.
 Some Sky decoders have extremely sensitive IR inputs and are not compatible with all IR systems.

-If you have recently replaced your sky box and your control system no longer works, check out Blue Eye, which is made specifically to work with New Zealand Sky Decoders.
+If you have recently replaced your sky box and your control system no longer works, check out our range of IR Kits here.

 Sky's brand new sky decoder